top of page

 The fall and its reversal

 Further evidence of this logic comes from God's promises to make all things new.
 In the beginning, God declared His creation, as yet undefiled by sin and thus devoid of death (Romans 5:12), "very good" (Genesis 1:31).
 Everything ate plants, and only plants (Genesis 1:30 cf. 9:3).
-During the millennial reign, this order will be somewhat restored, as predator and prey will chill together.
+During the millennial reign, this order will be somewhat restored, as predator and prey will peacefully coexist.
 "The wolf also shall dwell with the lamb, and the leopard shall lie down with the kid; and the calf and the young lion and the fatling together; and a little child shall lead them.
 And the cow and the bear shall feed; their young ones shall lie down together: and the lion shall eat straw like the ox.
 And the sucking child shall play on the hole of the asp, and the weaned child shall put his hand on the cockatrice' den.
 They shall not hurt nor destroy in all my holy mountain: for the earth shall be full of the knowledge of the Lord, as the waters cover the sea."
 (Isaiah 11:7-9).
 "The wolf and the lamb shall feed together, and the lion shall eat straw like the bullock: and dust shall be the serpent's meat.
 They shall not hurt nor destroy in all my holy mountain, saith the Lord."
 (Isaiah 65:25).

 Crumbs for the dogs

 And why indeed?
-For scripture tells us the whole creation was affected by the fall, and the whole creation waits for the restoration!
+For Scripture tells us the whole creation was affected by the fall, and the whole creation waits for the restoration!
 "For the earnest expectation of the creature waiteth for the manifestation of the sons of God.
 For the creature was made subject to vanity, not willingly, but by reason of him who hath subjected the same in hope, Because the creature itself also shall be delivered from the bondage of corruption into the glorious liberty of the children of God.
 For we know that the whole creation groaneth and travaileth in pain together until now.
 And not only they, but ourselves also, which have the firstfruits of the Spirit, even we ourselves groan within ourselves, waiting for the adoption, to wit, the redemption of our body."
 (Romans 8:19-23).

 Now pay attention to an encounter Jesus had with a gentile woman, whose daughter was possessed: "Then Jesus went thence, and departed into the coasts of Tyre and Sidon.
 And, behold, a woman of Canaan came out of the same coasts, and cried unto him, saying, Have mercy on me, O Lord, thou son of David; my daughter is grievously vexed with a devil.
 But he answered her not a word.
 And his disciples came and besought him, saying, Send her away; for she crieth after us.
 But he answered and said, I am not sent but unto the lost sheep of the house of Israel.
 Then came she and worshipped him, saying, Lord, help me.
 But he answered and said, It is not meet to take the children's bread, and to cast it to dogs.
 And she said, Truth, Lord: yet the dogs eat of the crumbs which fall from their masters' table.
 Then Jesus answered and said unto her, O woman, great is thy faith: be it unto thee even as thou wilt.
 And her daughter was made whole from that very hour."

 When it comes to the restoration, it is clear that we are the primary beneficiaries.
-But why should that mean animals do not "eat the crumbs", as even this Gentile woman did when Christ was sent to the lost sheep of the House of Israel?
+But why should that mean animals do not "eat the crumbs", as even this Gentile woman did when Christ was sent primarily to the lost sheep of the House of Israel?
 I find it strange to assume that God would care so much as to restore the heavens and the Earth (Revelation 21:1), Jerusalem (Revelation 21:2), even the tree of life (Revelation 22:2), and yet would overlook something as precious as animals in His Kingdom.

 Conclusion

-23 views
+32 views

 bottom of page